TaitoUnited/data-pipeline-template/scripts/taito/CONFIGURATION.md

 Operations on production and staging environments usually require admin rights.
 Please contact DevOps personnel if necessary.

 ## Stack

+**Jupyter Lab:** The project comes with Jupyter Lab, but it is enabled only in local development environment by default.
+If you want to enable it on Kubernetes, you need to add the `-lab` container defined in docker-compose.yaml also to `scripts/helm.yaml`.
+See `scripts/helm/examples.yaml` for examples.

+**Apache Superset:** The project comes with Apache Superset, but it is enabled only in local development environment by default.
+If you want to enable it on Kubernetes, you need to add all the `*-bi` containers defined in docker-compose.yaml also to `scripts/helm.yaml`.
+See `scripts/helm/examples.yaml` for examples.

+**Spark:** TODO

+**Kafka:** TODO

+**Argo:** TODO

 **Additional microservices:** Add a new microservice with the following steps.
 You can skip the IMPLEMENTATION steps if you are using a prebuilt Docker image (e.g. Redis).